-Approved mm.dd.yy
+Approved mm.dd.yy (not yet approved)

 American National Standards Institute, Inc.

 ABSTRACT

 This standard specifies the SCSI Architecture Model.
 The purpose of the architecture is to provide a common basis for the coordination of SCSI standards and to specify those aspects of SCSI I/O system behavior that are independent of a particular technology and common to all implementations.